 Symptoms include the following –

-- Migraine type of headache – This causes moderate to severe pain, often on one side of the head.
-The headache may be accompanied by vomiting and sensitivity to light and sound.
+- Migraine type – This causes moderate to severe pain, often on one side of the head.
+It may be accompanied by vomiting and sensitivity to light and sound.

-- Cluster headache – Cluster headache is very severe, usually located on one side of the head around the eye or ear.
+- Cluster – It is very severe, usually located on one side of the head around the eye or ear.

 - Rebound headache – This can cause neck pain, restlessness, stuffy nose, and loss of sleep.
-A rebound headache can cause a number of symptoms, and the pain may be different from day to day.
+It can cause a number of symptoms, and the pain may be different from day to day.

 - Thunderclap headache – This is sudden, severe head Pain.
-People who experience thumderclap headache should seek medical attention immediately.
+People who experience thunderclap headaches should seek medical attention immediately.
 This pain is called the worst headache of life.

 Headaches can be painful and debilitating.
 Identify any behavior that may be triggering your headache pattern.